adamwitzel/theList/README.md

 ## TODO
     - Ongoing: Add more items to the List.
 The point of the whole thing
-    - Make script to add quotations for json format
+    - Make script to add quotations for json format, remove comments, substitute in references
     - Split off less useful or longer sections into separate files with references in their places
     - Animal Section Reorganization